-2.16 We recommend:
+2.19 We recommend that:

-- (1) the sales brochure should contain floor plans which: - (a) specify the external and internal dimensions of individual units; - (b) are presented to conventionally accepted scales; - (c) show separately non-typical floors, the entrance floors, and the roof; - (d) show the location, the number and the minimum dimensions of the car parking spaces; - (e) show the orientation and location of ingress and egress points; - (f) show the load bearing walls; and - (g) show any known features within the unit that would materially affect a reasonable purchaser's enjoyment of the property, such as exposed pipes.
+- (1) the sales brochure should contain floor plans which: - (a) specify the external dimensions of individual units; - (b) are presented to conventionally accepted scales; - (c) show separately non-typical floors, the entrance floors, and the roof; - (d) show the location, the number and the minimum dimensions of the car parking spaces; - (e) show the orientation and location of ingress and egress points; - (f) show the load bearing walls; and - (g) show any known features within the unit that would materially affect a reasonable purchaser's enjoyment of the property, such as exposed pipes. - (2) the sales brochure should contain:

-- (2) the sales brochure should contain: - (a) schedules listing saleable area of the unit and of any bay window areas, roof areas, flat roof areas, open yard areas, etc.; - (b) notes bringing to the purchaser's attention the standard term in the ASP concerning the adjustment in purchase price in proportion to variations in saleable area and the purchaser's right to rescission for variation of 5 per cent or more; and - (c) a note that the internal area of units on the upper floors may be slightly greater than that of the lower floors, if such is the case. - (3) certified copies of the latest approved building plans should be made available for free inspection at the sales office during normal office hours.
+- (a) schedules listing saleable area of the unit and of any bay window areas, roof areas, flat roof areas, open yard areas, etc.; - (b) notes bringing to the purchaser's attention the usual term in the ASP concerning the adjustment in purchase price in proportion to variations in saleable area arising from amendment in the building plans and the purchaser's right to rescission for variation of 5 per cent or more, where there is such a term in the ASP; and - (c) a note that the internal area of units on the upper floors may be slightly greater than that of the lower floors, if such is the case. - (3) certified copies of the latest approved building plans should be made available for free inspection at the sales office during normal office hours. - 2.20 We recommend that there should be a legal obligation on the developer to inform purchasers of the saleable area upon completion (with architect's certification of the saleable areas concerned).

-Fittings and finishes
+Fittings and Finishes

 - 3.1 The quality of fittings and finishes of the individual unit and of the common parts of a building is of vital importance to purchasers.
 It has a direct bearing on their immediate living environment.
-Good quality fittings and finishes mean less to be spent on maintenance and renovation and enhance the resale value of the property. - 3.2 Purchasers of uncompleted buildings cannot see for themselves the quality of fittings and finishes.
-Although some developers put up one or two sample units, the purchasers cannot obtain all the information they require.
+Good quality fittings and finishes enhance the resale value of the property and mean that less has to be spent on maintenance and renovation. - 3.2 Purchasers of uncompleted buildings cannot see for themselves the quality of fittings and finishes.
+Although some developers put up one or two sample units, purchasers cannot usually obtain all the information they require.
 There are, for example, no sample common parts.
 Moreover, the typical walls of sample units are not made of the actual building materials but are of wood and fabric for ease of dismantling.
 Very few small developers put up sample units. - 3.3 Prospective purchasers are therefore likely to rely on descriptions contained in the sales brochures.
 But they do not contain uniform descriptions of fittings and finishes.
 Most sales brochures give a general description of the finishes of the walls of the individual units and the public areas, floors, windows, doors, kitchen, bathroom, electrical fittings, security system, gas supply, lift lobby, lifts and ground-floor entrance lobby, etc.